add2cal/add-to-calendar-button/README.md

 * The "label" is optional, but enables you to customize the button text.
 Default: "Add to Calendar".
 * Dates need to be formatted as YYYY-MM-DD ([ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)).
 * You can also use the word "today" as date.
-It will then dynamically use the current day at click.
+It will then dynamically use the current day at click (not supported with schema.org style).
 * Add "+5" at the end of the date to dynamically add 5 days (or any other number).
 "2022-01-30+12" would generate the 11th of February 2022.
 This can be interesting, when combined with "today".
 * Times need to be formatted as HH:MM.
 * Times are optional.
 If not set, the button generates all-day events.
 * 1 option is required.
 You can add as many as you want.
 The supported formats are listed above.